patri0t86/ACManager/README.md

 # Overview

 This project was designed from the ground up to be the new defacto multicharacter portal bot for Asheron's Call.
-The idea from the project was to be completed within Decal only, requiring no other plugins or programs.
+The idea for the project was it was to be completed within Decal only, requiring no other plugins or programs.
 This was designed to be very user friendly from setup to actual end-user use.
 If you know how to add a Decal plugin, you are already halfway to running your portal bot!

 This bot's processing speed is tied to your client's frame rate.
 The faster the frame rate, the faster the processing.
 This was tested on a very performant gaming computer and, with little surprise, performed flawlessly.
 But the bot was also tested on low spec server hardware (no GPU), in a VM, and performed just fine, though a few seconds slower.
 So, unless someone finds otherwise, this will work on virtually any system spec that can play AC.